-7. Plaintiff brings the first three causes of action stated herein on his own behalf and on behalf of all persons similarly situated.
-The class consists of all hourly employees of Parker Drilling Management Services, Inc., who, at any time within four years from the date of filing of this lawsuit, worked on oil platforms off of the California coast for periods of 24 hours or more (hereinafter the "Putative Class").
-The Putative Class represents over 25 persons and is so numerous that the joinder of each member of the putative class is

-- 8. There is a well-defined community of interest in the questions of law and fact affecting the classes Plaintiff represents.
+- 8. Plaintiff brings the causes of action stated herein on his own behalf and on behalf of all persons similarly situated.
+The class consists of all hourly employees of Ensign United States Drilling (California) Inc., who, at any time within four years from the date of filing of this lawsuit, worked on oil platforms off of the California coast for periods of 24 hours or more (hereinafter the "Putative Class").
+The Putative Class represents over 25 persons and is so numerous that the joinder of each member of the putative class is impracticable. - 9.
+There is a well-defined community of interest in the questions of law and fact affecting the class Plaintiff represents.
 The Putative Class members' claims against Defendants involve questions of common or general interest, in that each was employed by Defendants, and each was not paid wages owed based on the same failure to compensate for all hours during which they were subject to the control of Defendants, including hours in excess of their scheduled shifts and during meal periods.
-These questions are such that proof of a state of facts common to the members of the Putative Class will entitle each member to the relief requested in this complaint. - 9.
-The members of the Putative Class that Plaintiff represents have no plain, speedy or adequate remedy at law against Defendants, other than by maintenance of this class action, because Plaintiff is informed and believes, and on such information and belief alleges, that the damage to each member of the Putative Class is relatively small and that it would be economically infeasible to seek recovery against Defendants other than by a class action. - 10.
-Plaintiff will fairly and adequately represent the interest of the Putative Class, because Plaintiff is a member of the Putative Class, and Plaintiff's claims are typical of those in the Putative Class. - 11.
-Plaintiff was employed by Defendants from approximately January 25, 2013 to approximately January 15, 2015. - 12.
-Plaintiff worked on an oil platform off of the California coastal waters.
-His shift typically lasted 14 days.
-He received pay for only 12 hours each day while on the oil platform.
-He did not receive any compensation for 12 hours while on the platform each day.
-He could not reasonably leave the platform during his 14-day shift.
+These questions are such that proof of a state of facts common to the members of the Putative Class will entitle each member to the relief requested in this complaint. - 10.
+The members of the Putative Class that Plaintiff represents have no plain, speedy or adequate remedy at law against Defendants, other than by maintenance of this class action, because Plaintiff is informed and believes, and on such information and belief alleges, that the damage to each member of the Putative Class may be relatively small and that it would be economically infeasible to seek recovery against Defendants other than by a class action. - 11.
+Plaintiff will fairly and adequately represent the interest of the Putative Class, because Plaintiff is a member of the Putative Class, and Plaintiff's claims are typical of those in the Putative Class.